Knuth-Programming-Hub/KLE-bot/CONTRIBUTING.md

 <details>
   <summary>Email Credentails</summary>

-The verification process involves sending a mail to the institute email id of the member.
+The verification process involves sending an email to the institute email id of the member who has requested verification.
+For this reason an email account is required which will be used to send the email.

 ```
 SENDER_MAIL_ID = <Email-ID>